 Communication, the flow of information and the connection of meaning are essential for evaluating environmental projects.
-However, it can be extremely challenging to get the public engaged in a dialog centered around the many interacting parts (complexity) of a project, especially when the project does not lend itself to a definable successful outcome (uncertainty).
+However, it can be extremely challenging to get people engaged in a discussion that centers around complexity and uncertainty.
+Often, they think it is too ill-defined to be successful.
 The public may be underprepared to hear or deal with this message.
 As Wolfgang Sachs laments (ref ) about American, how can we talk about sustainability when people are so busy trying to drive their cars a little bit faster of the freeways?
 There is also the temptation to leave complex questions to the technocrats who, in matters of public resource allocation, present a significant challenge to our democracies.
 Another source of resistance is the view that traditional science has been so successful in creating progress that we should not want to replace it with Mode 2 science.
 The response to this is that we are trying to provide for both traditional and Mode 2 when appropriate, which is a subtle distinction at best.
-To many it may seem as if Mode 2 science is just a cover for our inability as an environmental community to reach any consensus on how to deal with these complex socioecono-environmental issues.
+To many it may seem as if Mode 2 science is just a cover for our inability as an environmental community to reach any consensus on how to deal with these complex socio-econo-environmental issues.
 It's difficult to argue with people who believe that there is a single objective and that we can arrive at an optimal solution if we just study the problem enough.
 They see the discussion of multiple possible viewpoints as an erosion of the objective approaches that have made so much headway in the last centuries.
 All of these challenges converge to form a situation in which organizations that employ the situational and transient nature of Mode 2 evaluative methods are unlikely to be backed up by the stable institutions that are currently successfully practicing traditional evaluations of quality (Gibbons et al. 1994).
 Even though these are substantial challenges, the main point is that Mode 2 / transdisciplinary scientific approaches can be used to reliably assess quality and reliability, and that these evaluations will be extremely useful to all parties involved.
+These modern scientific methods bring the dimension of value and judgment into the process in a rigorous manner.

 Ongoing evaluation is a critical element in any enterprise.
 A scientific evaluation must be systematic, rigorous, based on evidence and verifiable.
 Dealing with "wicked problems" requires a level of community stakeholder involvement, a commitment to allowing values to be incorporated into management from the beginning, and a respect for the inherent uncertainty of any specific outcomes.
 These characteristics undermine the utility of the traditional scientific modes for evaluating quality.
-Mode 2 science is an appropriate approach for transdisciplinary issues and is probably the best method for dealing with wicked problems.
+This is bad because traditional science is such a powerful mode of addressing many problems.
+Mode 2 science is an appropriate approach for transdisciplinary issues and is probably the best method for dealing with wicked problems because it includes the value dimension.

 Mode 2 involves evaluation of the new forms of knowledge that have been gained by members of the community (not just scientists) and assesses how these people use their newly acquired capabilities to solve the current problem and how they disseminate and employ these capabilities in subsequent projects.
 One major strength of traditional science is that the quality of freestanding, timeless knowledge products is judged through stringent peer review.
 While these products are very valuable to science in general, Mode 2 science instead focuses on the ephemeral increase in capacity to solve the problems.
+Individual problems need one-of-a-kind approaches, not standard methods.